Th3-Gr3ym4n/DevOps_Bootcamp_sacedo/README.md

  To execute mo1_opt_bash.sh properly it is mandatory to pass an argument to exec bash.
 For example ./mo1_bash.sh arg1 arg2 arg 3

  In this case: ./mo1_bash.sh Refrigertaros

+ If you miss to pass any argument then script will back "Introduce texto a buscar"